UVCity/Right-Call/Documentation/Deployment.md

 This will run the web app, and serve up the home page at the url the deployment app tells.

+For the API, navigate to the api folder, then use <br>
+>npm start<br>

+This will run the node server , and it will await requests.

 ## Stop system
 Thes servers can easily stopped by pressing (Ctrl + C) on the terminal running the proccess.
 This will send the kill command and stop the service.